 XAF ships with the Solution Wizard, which allows you to quickly create a new application in a few simple steps.
-All you need to do is choose the target platform (desktop, web or both), data model type (Entity Framework Code First, Entity Framework Model First or eXpressPersistent Objects (XPO)), Security System settings, and Extra Modules to include in your application.
+All you need to do is choose the target platform, data model type (Entity Framework Code First or eXpressPersistent Objects (XPO)), Security System settings, and Extra Modules to include in your application.
 The wizard will automatically generate a solution according to the specified settings.

 You can find the Solution Wizard video tutorial on the DevExpress YouTube Channel: DevExpress XAF: Solution Wizard.

 The Solution Wizard is available using the File | New | Project... command in the Visual Studio main menu and using the Add | New Project... context menu command in the Solution Explorer.
 The C# template is located in the Visual C# | DevExpress XAF category.
 VB.NET — in the Visual Basic | DevExpress XAF category.

 You can also run the Solution Wizard from the DevExpress Template Gallery.
 To find the wizard, choose XAF in the Platform combo box.

 In this step, you can select Windows, Web, Mobile (maintenance mode), or multiple applications at once.